technojam/Ultimate_Algorithms_Repository/Basic Algorithms/README.md

 # Basic Algorithms for Beginners

+### Sorting Algorithum :
+ 1. Bubble Sort
+ 2. Insertion Sort
+ 3. Selection Sort

-1. First Algorithum To begin with is Sorting Algorithum.
+ ##### These 3 sort are most basics algorithum to begin with Sorting Algorithum.